 The exact cause of moyamoya disease is unknown.
 Moyamoya disease is most commonly seen in Japan, Korea and China.
 But it also occurs in other parts of the world.
 Researchers believe the greater prevalence in these Asian countries strongly suggests a genetic factor in some populations.

 Moyamoya syndrome is also associated with certain conditions, such as Down syndrome, sickle cell anemia, neurofibromatosis type 1 and hyperthyroidism.

 Though the cause of moyamoya disease is unknown, certain factors may increase your risk of having the condition.
 They include:

 - Asian heritage.
 Although moyamoya disease is found all over the world, it's more common in East Asian countries, especially Korea, Japan and China.
 This may be due to certain genetic factors in those populations.
 This same higher prevalence has been documented among Asians living in Western countries.

 - Family history of moyamoya disease.
-If you have a family member with moyamoya disease, your risk of having the condition is 30 to 40 times higher than that of the general population — a factor that strongly suggests a genetic component.
+If you have a family member with moyamoya disease, your risk of having the condition is 30 to 40 times higher than that of the general population.
+This strongly suggests a genetic component.

 - Medical conditions.
 Moyamoya syndrome sometimes occurs in association with other disorders, including neurofibromatosis type 1, sickle cell disease and Down syndrome, among many others.